 From early in my academic career, I have been inspired by Gary Becker’s insight that individual choices are clearly not only driven by monetary incentives: "behavior is driven by a much richer set of values and preferences."
 As well as by Ronald Coase's interest in constructing "a picture of human nature in such detail that we can derive the set of preferences with which economists start.
 And if this result is achieved, it will enable us to refine our analysis of consumer demand and of other kinds of behaviour in the economic sphere."Â

-Click here to access my CV and my Research
+Click here to access my CV and my Research.
+Below there is a visual overview of my working papers.Â

 Law and Economics; Industrial Organisation; Digital Economy; Consumer Choice; Gender Economics